James P Bradley, MD notice of Privacy Practices

 We may release protected health information about you for Workers’ Compensation or similar programs.
 These programs provide benefits for work-related injuries or illnesses.

 YOUR RIGHTS REGARDING PROTECTED HEALTH INFORMATION ABOUT YOU

 You have the right to inspect and copy protected health information that may be used to make decisions about your medical care.
 Usually this right includes both medical and billing records.
 You must submit your request in writing.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
 Your request to inspect and copy your information may only be denied in very limited circumstances and you have a right to request that any such denial be reviewed.

 You have the right to request that we restrict the use and disclosure of your protected health information for treatment, payment and health care operations.
 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

-To request restrictions, you must make your request in writing to 812 Park Avenue, New York, NY 10021.
+To request restrictions, you must make your request in writing to 110 E.59th Street, #8B, New York, NY 10022.
 In your request, you must tell us: